etienne-martin/WebCrypto.swift/README.md

 The algorithm used by WebCrypto.swift is the cipher-block chaining ([CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Block_Chaining_.28CBC.29)) mode.
 For key generation, it uses [PKCS7](https://en.wikipedia.org/wiki/PKCS) as the padding method.

 WebCrypto.swift supports AES-128, AES-192, and AES-256.
 It will pick the variant by the size of the key you pass in.
-If you use a password, the variant used will be AES-256.
+If you use a password, AES-256 will be used.

 ### Password-based encryption